You Can Still Celebrate, Even on a Budget!

 - Build a Fort.
 Have them use blankets and pillows to erect a structure.

 - Color.
 For children's parties, go to More Coloring Pages and print out coloring pages to keep the kids active.
-Download the sheets free.
+Download the sheets for free.
 There are several fun patterns to choose from.

 - Play Outdoors.
 Organize a game of capture the flag, hide and seek, Simon Says, or a three-legged race.